ketanjain113/Basket/README.md

    - Press or click the "Basket" button.

 2. **Managing List:**
-   - Tap to remove item from the list.
+   - Tap to remove items from the list.

 3. **Syncing Across Devices:**
-   - Log in with your account on multiple devices to sync your shopping list.
+   - Access your Shopping list across the devices.

 ### Happy shopping with Basket! 🛒🎉